-Due to limited funding and the rising cost of reagents and operating expenses, We are implementing a new charge policy for non-Indonesians beginning 1 September 2016.
-The following is our fee schedule which is still far less expensive than commercial labs, local hospitals & local clinics.
-Services for Indonesians will continue to be offered free of charge with admin fee & voluntary donation contribution.
+Due to limited funds and in order to maintain our comprehensive and quality services, we are implementing new contribution fee for non-Indonesians beginning 10 June 2022.
+The following is the updated fee contribution, which is still far less expensive than commercial labs, local hospitals & local clinics.